nikarichardson/saba/ReadMe.md

 <img src="resources/saba_logo_transparent.png" height="240" width="200" align="right">
 <h1>Saba: Web Application</h1>
 <img src="resources/coffee_work.jpg" width="300" height="200" align="left"> <i>Saba 生飯: The few grains of rice offered at the beginning of meals to the hungry ghosts.</i> Written only with CSS and HTML.
 This web application primarily supports blog posts and is intended for use as a blog on the basics of operating systems and their design.
-Only 2 included blog posts at present.
+Only two blog posts on the basics of operating systems and their components have been included at present.

 <br><br>
 <h2>Credits</h2>